saitamasahil/LinuxAppsManager/README.md

 # Linux Apps Manager

-Linux Apps Manager is a shell script program that allows you to easily manage your Linux apps using different app managers such as APT, Pacman, DNF, DEB, RPM, Snap and Flatpak.
-It also has functionality to manage NVIDIA Drivers.
+Linux Apps Manager is a shell script program designed for educational purposes, enabling users to easily manage their Linux apps using various app managers such as APT, Pacman, DNF, DEB, RPM, Snap, and Flatpak.
+It also includes functionalities for managing NVIDIA Drivers and Tuned Power Profiles.

+## Dependencies

+This project requires the following dependencies to be installed:

+- `sudo`: Required for privilege escalation.

 ## Features